dotkernel/frontend-documentation/docs/book/v5/core-features/dependency-injection.md

 }
 ```

-> If your class needs the value of a specific configuration key, you can specify the path using dot notation:
+> If your class needs the value of a specific configuration key, you can specify the path using dot notation: `config.example`
-> `config.example`

 The next step is to register the class in the `ConfigProvider` under `factories` using
-`Dot\DependencyInjection\Factory\AttributedServiceFactory::class`
+`Dot\DependencyInjection\Factory\AttributedServiceFactory::class`.

 ```php
 public function getDependencies(): array